-This man made sanctuary was created 250 years ago, named after a Keoladeo (Shiva) temple within its boundaries.
+This man-made sanctuary was created 250 years ago, named after a Keoladeo (Shiva) temple within its boundaries.
 Initially, it was a natural depression and was flooded after the dam was constructed by the ruler of the princely state of Bharatpur between 1726 to 1763.
-The dam was created at the confluence of two rivers, the Gambhir and Banganga.
+The dam was created at the confluence of two rivers, Gambhir and Banganga.
 The park was a hunting ground for the kings of Bharatpur, a tradition dating back to 1850, and duck shoots were organized yearly in honor of the British viceroys.
 In one shoot alone in 1938, over 4,273 birds such as mallards and teals were killed by Lord Linlithgow, the Governor-General of India.
-Later in 1971 it was declared a protected sanctuary and is also a World Heritage Site.
-Now it’s one of the world's best known bird feeding and breeding grounds.
+Later in 1971, it was declared a protected sanctuary and a UNESCO World Heritage Site in 1985.
+Now it’s one of the world's best-known bird feeding and breeding grounds.
 Every year thousands of migratory waterfowl from Afghanistan, Turkmenistan, China, and Siberia visit the park for wintering and breeding.

 - Lohagarh Fort